COVID-19: 5 priorities to help reopen and reinvent your business

 Reopening will be more than a restart.
 It will be the beginning of a new era of business.
 The rules have changed.
 Employee and customer behaviors have changed.

-But this creates new opportunities for organizations with the courage and foresight to change more than immediate needs demand.
+But this creates new opportunities for organisations with the courage and foresight to change more than immediate needs demand.
 For example, many companies have moved partly to the cloud.
 But, having reduced costs in some parts of the business, now is the time to reinvent and scale cloud adoption across the enterprise, creating variable costs and increasing resilience.
 Those that can reinvent themselves—their processes, customer experiences, employee and social contracts, and do so in ways that further their purpose—will win.

 As the situation unfolds, we will continuously update our materials, so please check back regularly.